casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 -	Interoperability – Different implementations of the ERC-20 standard can hinder seamless integration between tokens, dApps or wallets.

--	Project Security Audits – well-established standards usually undergo a thorough security audit.
+-	Project Security Audits – Well-established standards usually undergo a thorough security audit.
 This ensures a higher level of security and reduces the risk of vulnerabilities.

 -	Ecosystem – The longer a Blockchain network exists, the more widespread a standard implementation like ERC-20 is.
 Using a different implementation may limit availability of supported projects and may require additional effort for integration.